-The 2018-2019 flu season is approaching fast.
-The Center for Disease Control recommends that all people over the age of 6 months be vaccinated by the end of October.
+The Center for Disease Control recommends that everyone over the age of 6 months be vaccinated by the end of October.
 The flu can stick around through May, so it is not too late to get a flu shot after October.
 Remember that you cannot get the flu from the flu shot and the flu shot takes 2 weeks to be fully effective.
-Please read reasons to get a flu vaccine by the Center for Disease Control.
-This document also lists conditions that increase the risk of complications from the flu, since people with immune deficiencies, chronic conditions, the elderly, and young children can be at a greater risk of complications from the flu which may be severe.
+Please read reasons to get a flu vaccine by the Center for Disease Control at www.cdc.gov/flu/pdf/freeresources/general/why-get-flu-vaccine.pdf.
+This document also lists conditions that increase the risk of complications from the flu, since people with immune deficiencies, chronic conditions, the elderly, and young children can be at a greater risk of complications from the flu, which may be severe.

 There is sometimes confusion about what is flu and what is a cold.
 Generally, flu causes fever, body aches and pains, fatigue and weakness, chest discomfort and cough.
 Sometimes there are other symptoms as well.
-Please read more about when to suspect the flu.
+Please see www.nj.gov/health/cd/documents/flu/is_it_a_cold_the_flu.pdf for more about when to suspect the flu.

 If you think you have the flu, stay home from school or work, drink fluids, rest, and call your doctor.
 There are antiviral medications that can be prescribed that will help you get better faster if taken early.
-Read more about how to care for yourself and family members with the flu, and danger signs to look for in young children and adults.
+Please see www.nj.gov/health/cd/documents/flu/selfcare.pdf for more information about how to care for yourself and family members with the flu, and dangerous signs to look for in young children and adults.

 To prevent the spread of flu, get a flu shot, wash your hands frequently, don’t touch your face, keep away from people coughing or sneezing, sanitize frequently touched surfaces regularly, keep your body healthy by eating healthy and drinking water, cover your cough, stay home when you are sick.